|Class of Instrument||All Classes (FX, Indicies and Commodities)|

 We apply the following execution factors:

 The Price – While we always aim to act in the best interest of our clients we cannot guarantee that the price at which we permit clients to execute a trade will be better than elsewhere.
-Prices on leveraged products are sourced from independent third-party providers who supply liquidity to the market.
+Prices on Currency products are sourced from independent third party providers who supply liquidity to the OTC Currency market.

 Quantity – We set the minimum and maximum quantity that clients may place on a trade.
 This is influenced by market conditions and firm policy and changes from time to time.